laestrada/laestrada.github.io/_recipes/breakfast_cookies.md

 1. Preheat oven to 375-degrees F. Line a large rimmed baking sheet with parchment paper.

 2. In a large bowl, combine oats, flour, baking powder, salt, cinnamon, and ginger.
 Whisk to blend.
-Add the carrots, raisins, and nuts and stir to combine
+Add the carrots, raisins, and nuts and stir to combine.

 3. In a medium bowl, combine the honey and coconut oil.
 Whisk until blended.
 Pour the liquid mixture into the flour mixture and stir until just combined.
 The dough will be rather wet.